 Notification from RRC requests for progress reports and site visits, unresolved citations or new citations or other actions by the ACGME resulting from annual data review or other actions

-The Program Oversight Subcommittee will schedule a Special Review within 45 days of a program’s being identified as underperforming.
+- The Program Oversight Subcommittee will schedule a Special Review once a program has been identified as underperforming.

-The members of the program to be interviewed should include, but are not limited to, the program director, other key faculty members and peer selected residents/fellows.
-The Chair of the department and other individuals as determined by the Program Oversight Committee also could be interviewed.
+- The members of the program to be interviewed should include, but are not limited to, the program director, other key faculty members and peer selected residents/fellows.
+The Chair or Co-Chair of the department and other individuals as determined by the Program Oversight Committee also could be interviewed.